justlife4x4/Secured-Monitor/index.md

 ### Donate me:

-IF you really liked the box feel free to donate.
+IF you really liked the box feel free to donate 🙂

 Bitcoin `1PgyTpKQ4AcUGVuSJSq5fLXvLjVeputL1g`